awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 + You can remove an account from your organization only if the account has the information that is required for it to operate as a standalone account\.
 When you create an account in an organization using the AWS Organizations console, API, or AWS CLI commands, all the information that is required of standalone accounts is not automatically collected\.
 For each account that you want to make standalone, you must choose a support plan, provide and verify the required contact information, and provide a current payment method\.
 AWS uses the payment method to charge for any billable \(not AWS Free Tier\) AWS activity that occurs while the account isn't attached to an organization\.
 + Even after the removal of created accounts \(accounts created using the AWS Organizations console or the `CreateAccount` API\) from within an organization, \(i\) created accounts are governed by the terms of the creating master account's agreement with us, and \(ii\) the creating master account remains jointly and severally liable for any actions taken by its created accounts\.
 Customers' agreements with us, and the rights and obligations under those agreements, cannot be assigned or transferred without our prior consent\.
 To obtain our consent, contact us at [https://aws\.amazon\.com/contact\-us/](https://aws.amazon.com/contact-us/)\.
 + When a member account leaves an organization, that account no longer has access to cost and usage data from the time range when the account was a member of the organization\.
 However, the master account of the organization can still access the data\.
 If the account rejoins the organization, the account can access that data again\.
++ When a member account leaves an organization, all tags attached to the account are deleted\.

 ### Effects of removing an account from an organization<a name="orgs_manage_account-remove-affects"></a>